Group One Betting Guide

 Best Champagne Stakes bookmakers

-It is seldom that a Group 1 event does not get front page privilege on a bookmakers’ website, so keep an eye out at our trusted bookies for the best odds possible:
+It is seldom that a Group 1 event does not get front page privilege on a bookmaker’s website, so keep an eye out at our trusted online bookies for the best odds possible:

 Betting on the Champagne Stakes

-The cream of the crop in terms of two-year-olds battle it out in the Champagne Stakes, and invariably the standout performers are already in the public eye prior to the running of the race.
+The cream of the two-year-old crop battle it out every year in the Champagne Stakes, and invariably the standout performers are already in the public eye prior to the running of the race.

-It has been a favourites race over the last decade.
+The Champagne Stakes has been a favourites race over the last 15 years.

-Exactly half of the runners from 2006 through to 2016 have taken out the Champagne Stakes as the favourite going into the race, with the average price being just over $3.
+11 runners from 2010 have taken out the Champagne Stakes as the favourite going into the race, with the average price being just over $2.60.

-Even when the favourite goes down, it is very seldom that a double figure winner takes out the race.
+Even when the favourite goes down, it is very rare that a double-figure winner takes out the race.
+The last time this occurred was back in 2010 when Skilled took out the Champagne Stakes.

 Only four winners have taken out the Champagne Stakes at a price of $10 or more since 1983.